gscultho/HuskEOS/README.md

 ## Modules
  * ### Scheduler
-   * One module for task scheduling and state handling.
+   * Task scheduling and state handling.
    * Priority-based preemptive scheduler.
-   * O(n) scheduler (n being the number of tasks in "wait" state) runs at configurable period.
+   * O(n) scheduler (n being the number of tasks in "wait" state) runs at configurable frequency.
-   * O(1) dispatcher for deterministic performance in between system ticks.
+   * O(1) dispatcher for deterministic performance between system ticks.
    * Supports some real-time debugging data, such as CPU load.
-   * Wake/sleep hook functions supported for before/after the CPU goes to sleep/wakes up when idle.
+   * Hook functions built in for modifications to OS behavior (i.e. when CPU goes to sleep/wakes up).

  * ### Flags
-   * Byte-sized event flag objects.
+   * Event flag objects.
-   * Tasks can block on a flags object to wait for an event.
-Blocking timeout and indefinite blocking both supported by APIs.
+   * APIs support task blocking with optional timeout.
+Priority-based policy for task waking when multiple tasks are blocked on the same object.
    * Tasks can block on any event out of a set of specified events, or on an exact combination of events.

  * ### Mailbox
    * Used to pass single pieces of data between tasks.
-   * APIs support task blocking with configurable timeout.
+   * APIs support task blocking with optional timeout.
-   * Data type passed through mailbox is easily configurable.
+   * Data type passed through mailbox is configurable.

  * ### Memory
    * Emulates dynamic memory allocation.
 Allocates blocks of configurable size.